GibbonEdu/docs/administration/updating-gibbon.md

 2. Use the Update action in System Admin for semi-automatic updates to the core, as follows:
     1.  <span style="text-decoration: underline; color: #ff0000;">**Backup your database and installation files.**</span>
     2. Download and unzip the latest version of Gibbon.
+    3. Login to your Gibbon installation
+    4. Go to Admin > System Admin > Active Sessions and enable Maintenance Mode, which will log out any non-administrative users.
-    3. Login to your Gibbon installation and go to Admin > System Admin > Update.
+    5. The go to Admin > System Admin > Update
-    4. Update your install base with the newly downloaded files, taking care not to overwrite any additional modules and themes you have installed.
+    7. Update your install base with the newly downloaded files, taking care not to overwrite any additional modules and themes you have installed.
-    5. Refresh the Update page, and it should show there are some database updates to be run.
+    8. Refresh the Update page, and it should show there are some database updates to be run.
 Run these by pressing the Submit button.
-    6. If the new version includes a lot of theme changes, you may need to refresh your page a few times to see things correctly.
+    9. If the new version includes a lot of theme changes, you may need to force refresh your page and go to Admin > System Admin > Cache Manager to clear the various caches.
-    7. In some cases you might need to log out and back in for all changes to be effective.
+    10. In some cases you might need to log out and back in for all changes to be effective.
+    11. Once you are satisfied that the update has been successful, return to Admin > System Admin > Active Sessions and disable Maintenance Mode.

     **Tips for updating via the command line**